jhbsz/mtk-openwrt-feeds/README.md

 	scripts/feeds update
 	scripts/feeds install luci

-Also we have a small tool called "web console" along with the plugin, it exposes root shell to the web interface, sometimes you may need it.
+Also we have a small tool called "web console" along with the plugin, it exposes root shell to the web interface, and sometimes you may need it.

 ## Technical support?

 I do this in my spare time, so I cannot promise too much.
 Anyway, you are welcome to feedback any issues/bugs/suggestions/patches here.
 That would be helpful for MTK to improve what they are doing.